 Research evidence still holds true the value of physical activity to combat too much sitting.
 As an effort to move this message across, the US Department of Health and Human Services created the 2018 edition of the Physical Activity Guidelines for Americans to provide the most current evidence-based guidance for policy makers and health professionals to use and implement programs and practices for increasing physical activity and improving health.
 In the implementation of these guidelines’ “Move Your Way” campaign, Americans are encouraged to move more and sit less throughout the day.
 Choose your move.
 Walk, run, dance, play.
 According to the new guideline, any amount of physical activity can have health benefits.
 For adults who are inactive, working on more achievable goals by “starting with small amounts of activity and working up to at least 150 minutes of moderate-to-vigorous aerobic activity each week plus two days per week of muscle strengthening activities over time” prove to be beneficial.
 For substantial health benefits, however, adults should do at least 150 to 300 minutes of moderate-intensity aerobic activity each week plus muscle strengthening activities on 2 days each week. ”Move More, Sit Less” is now the new mantra and key guideline for adults.

 The Physical Activity Guidelines emphasize the many health benefits of any level of physical activity.
 A single episode of physical activity can reduce anxiety and blood pressure and improve quality of sleep and insulin sensitivity.
 Increasing physical activity can improve cognition for those with dementia, multiple sclerosis, ADHD, and Parkinson’s disease, decrease pain for those with osteoarthritis, reduce symptoms of anxiety and depression, and reduce disease progression for hypertension and type 2 diabetes.
 Long-term benefits include improved brain health, reduced risk for fall-related injuries in older adults, reduced risk of excessive weight gain and reduced risk of 8 types of cancer (including bladder, breast, colon, endometrium, esophagus, kidney, lung and stomach).
 Physical activity can also prevent conditions such as heart disease, type 2 diabetes, and both breast and colon cancer.
-An analysis analysis found in the June 2016 JAMA discovered that women with either mild or intense physical activity before or after menopause has shown to reduce breast cancer risk.
+An analysis analysis found in the June 2016 JAMA discovered that women with either mild or intense physical activity before or after The end of a woman’s menstrual cycles, defined as 12 consecutive months of no menstrual periods. has shown to reduce breast cancer risk.

 Arguments proving sitting being the new smoking is still a work in progress.
 In the meantime, we should not dismiss the public health impact still being caused by the century-long epidemic of cigarette smoking.
 And although sitting may still not equate to smoking, we should also not underestimate the potential threat of it reaching the ranks to becoming the new smoking.
 Like smoking, too much sitting can be avoided and there are substantial evidence on the health benefits of following the currently-recommended medical intervention.
 And like any bad habit, a resolution can be successfully achieved if it is not constantly overturned by procrastination.